anitatea/GA-DSI-Admission-Assignment/README.md

 # GA-DSI-Admission-Assignment
-My GA Data Science Immersive Admission Assignment
+PowerPoint of my General Assembly Data Science Immersive Admission Assignment - Analysis on How to Create a Successful Kickstarter Campaign